dmihaylov4/voila-app/index.md

 We'll fix it ASAP!

 ## Feature Requests
-Have an idea to make WRKT better?
+Have an idea to make VOLIA better?
 We'd love to hear it!
-Email us at: support@wrkt.app
+Email us at: support@VOLIA.app

 ## Privacy
-WRKT does not collect any user data.
+VOLIA does not collect any user data.
 All workouts are stored locally on your device.
 [Read our full Privacy Policy](./privacy.html)

 ---